superissy/s3-compliance-tf/README.md

 # S3 BUCKET NON-COMPLIANCE REMEDIATION
 [Powered by Issy](https://)

-#### This is an S3 Compliance-violation detection and remediation.
-This project is build with using Terraform which can allow IaC deployment.
+#### #### This project is to detect and remediate s3 Compliance violations Automatically.
+This project is built with terraform to allow infrastructure as code (IaC) deployments in different regions or environments and continuous improvement from contributors.

 #### Belows are detailed informations such as Archicture, Resources and Step by Step Deployment